 Another major challenge can be dealing with health issues an older partner might have.
 But again, there are ways to work through this.

 "It just changes how you have to operate as a couple," Luster says.
 "If you are planning to be in something for a long time, those things happen."

 If the health issues are minor, Luster has some tips for coping:

-- Let your partner keep doing what he or she enjoys, without making him or her feel guilty if you can't.
+- Let your partner keep doing what they enjoy, without making them feel guilty if you can't.

-- If you can no longer do something with your partner, support him or her.
+- If you can no longer do something with your partner, support them.
 For instance, if your partner is running a race and you can't join, cheer your partner on and be there at the finish line.

-- If you're younger, don't judge your partner for his or her health challenges.
+- If you're younger, don't judge your partner for their health challenges.